-When transaction price provides the best evidence of fair value at initial recognition, the financial instrument is initially measured at the transaction price and any difference between this price and the value initially obtained from a valuation model is subsequently recognised in profit or loss depending on the individual facts and circumstances of the transaction but not later than when the valuation is supported wholly by observable market data or the transaction is closed out.
+When transaction price provides the best evidence of fair value at initial recognition, the financial instrument is initially measured at the transaction price and any difference between this price and the value initially obtained from a valuation model is subsequently recognised in the statement of comprehensive income depending on the individual facts and circumstances of the transaction but not later than when the valuation is supported wholly by observable market data or the transaction is closed out.

-Upon initial recognition, attributable transaction costs relating to financial instruments at FVTPL are recognised in the income statement when incurred.
+Upon initial recognition, attributable transaction costs relating to financial instruments at FVTPL are recognised in the statement of comprehensive income when incurred.
 Financial assets at FVTPL are continuously measured at fair value, and changes therein are recognised in the statement of comprehensive income.
 Net changes in the fair value of financial assets at FVTPL exclude interest and dividend income, as these items are accounted for separately.